pinax/django-mailer/README.rst

 advantages:

 - **robustness** - if your email provider goes down or has a temporary error, the email won’t be lost.
+In addition, since the ``send_mail()`` call always succeeds (unless your database is out of action), then the HTTP request that triggered the email to be sent won’t crash, and any ongoing transaction won’t be rolled back.

 - **correctness** - when an outgoing email is created as part of a transaction, since it is stored in the database it will participate in transactions.
 This